apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 For each node of the syntax tree where the formula contains a temporal operator, there is an auxiliary variable.
 And as mentioned before, the value of the variable in a state tells us whether from that state, the subformula is true.
+In this particular example, the formulas that correspond to variables in the encoding are filled with orange in the syntax tree.

 What about the `_unroll` variables?
 There is one `_unroll` variable for each temporal operator in the formula.
 For example,  `☐(requestedGreen ⇒ ♢isGreen)_unroll` is the unroll variable for the